omkarkuppa/ptl_staging/Features/Manageability/AmtMacPassThroughFeaturePkg/Readme.md

 # High-Level Theory of Operation

 If Intel AMT is enabled in the system, BIOS shall send [MAC PassThrough command](#Amt-MAC-PassThrough-ASF-command) with current GBE MAC address to AMT before passing control to the OS.
-This step is required each time the feature state changes or when the feature is enabled and GBE MAC changes.
+This step is required each time the feature state changes or when the feature is enabled and GBE MAC changes or after cold reset.

 For more information on ASF please refer to [Alert Standard Format specification](https://www.dmtf.org/standards/asf).